JvanKatwijk/sdrplayDab/README.md

 For use on an RPI (2/3 were tested) an appImage is part of the latest release.
 Use is easy:

-  Install the driver software for the SDRplay (www.sdrplay.com) Download the appImage sdrplay-dab-ARM.appImage
+  a.
+Install the driver software for the SDRplay (www.sdrplay.com)
+  b.
+Download the appImage sdrplay-dab-ARM.appImage
+  c.
 Chmod 777 sdrplay-dab-ARM.appImage
-  ./sdrplay-dab-ARM.appImage
+  d. ./sdrplay-dab-ARM.appImage

   Note that - as the name suggests - the SDRplay RSP devices are the only devices supported.